 Being true to yourself usually involves paying more attention to this part of your being.

 Do you know the feeling of standing on the edge of a high diving board?
 On one hand, your knees are shaking and you feel terrified.
-At the same time, you are fully present and awake.
+At the same time, you are fully present and alive.
 Every cell of your body is tingling with aliveness.

 Life starts where your comfort zone ends.

 So, the question is:

 Where in your life are you not heeding the call of your heart—the call of the LIFE inside you that is always seeking greater expression?